The Tale of Despereaux

-The Tale of Despereaux (/'dEsp@rou/, DES-per-oh) is a 2003 children's fantasy book written by Kate DiCamillo.
+The Tale of Despereaux (/'dEsp@rou/, DES-per-oh) is a 2003 children's fantasy novel by American author Kate DiCamillo.
 The main plot follows the adventures of a mouse named Despereaux Tilling, as he sets out on his quest to rescue a beautiful human princess from the rats.
-The book won the 2004 Newbery Medal award and has been adapted into a film, a video game, and a stage musical.
+The book won the 2004 Newbery Medal award and has been adapted into a film and a video game loosely based on the book, as well as a stage musical.

 Accolades

 In 2007 the U.S. National Education Association listed the book as one of its "Teachers' Top 100 Books for Children", based on an online poll.
 Teachers also made it a summer reading project.
 In 2012 it was ranked number 51 among all-time children's novels in a survey published by School Library Journal—the second of three books by DiCamillo in the Top 100.

 Plot

-A noble mouse named Despereaux saves a princess named Princess Pea.

 Book I: A Mouse Is Born

 A small, sickly mouse named Despereaux Tilling is born in a castle with his eyes open (most mice are born blind).
 Despereaux, unlike other mice, spends much time reading, and particularly enjoys a book about a knight saving a princess and living happily ever after.
-One day while reading, he hears music that sounds like honey.
-He follows the sound, which leads him to Princess Pea and King Philip.
-He sits at the king's feet to hear the music, falls in love with the princess, and speaks to her.
-The king leads the mouse away because mice are related to rats, who were outlawed some years ago.
-Furlough Tilling, Despereaux's brother, sees this, and tells his father, Lester.
+One day, while reading, he hears music and follows the sound, which leads him to Princess Pea and King Philip.
+He sits at the king's feet to hear the music; infatuated with the princess, he speaks to her, although it is forbidden for mice to speak to humans.
+Because mice are related to rats, who were outlawed some years ago, the king ousts Despereaux.
+Furlough, Despereaux's brother, sees this, and informs their father, Lester.
 Lester calls the mouse council as Furlough goes to collect Despereaux.
-The mouse council orders Despereaux to be sent to the dungeon to die, because talking to a human is forbidden.
+The mouse council orders Despereaux to be sent to the dungeon to die.
 When Despereaux goes into the dungeon, he meets Gregory, the jailer, who saves him because Despereaux tells him a nice story.